brainhack-school2020/koudyk_bhs_project/README.md

 ## Rough project ideas

 ### What general topic do you want to work on?
-- Using text mining on journal articles to make a method for reliably extracting keywords meta-analyses.
+- Using text mining on journal articles to make a method for reliably extracting keywords for later meta-analyses.

 ### What skills do you want to learn, working on this project?
 - text mining